atmacvit/bincrowd/README.md

 ## Step 3 : Optimization (Stage 4)
 ### How to include strata aware optimisation in your model

 To reduce variance, we adopt a strata-aware optimization.
-A pyTorch implementation of that optimisation is provided in this folder.
+A pyTorch implementation of that optimization is provided in this folder.

 ## Step 4 : Evaluation (Stage-5)